 Time perception: What is time for the brain?

 Feeling like everything is happening in slow motion just before an accident?
-Your brain is in a hyper-perceptive sort of a state.
+Your brain is in a hyper-perceptive state.
 Information is probably dense and a lot of mental resources are being used to hold it.
+Unless you pass out.

 David Eagleman devised an experiment to see if we actually perceive time in slow motion.
 He simulated people falling from a height which would push the body in a hyper-perceptive ‘save yourself’ mode: mimicking a deadly situation.
 He then attached a screen in front of their eyes with very fast presentations of visual stimuli.
 He hypothesized that if time slows down in a dire situation, the subjects should see the high-speed content on the screen.
 But they did not.

 Turns out that we don’t ‘see’ more information consciously because everything is moving slowly.
 But we experience a much longer duration of time when our body is in a dire situation – like falling from a dangerous height.
-Time then becomes a function of how much resources the brain avails in a situation.The brain experiences time as a function of the energy and resources needed to experience the moment and create its memory.
+Time then becomes a function of how many resources the brain avails in a situation.The brain experiences time as a function of the energy and resources needed to experience the moment and create its memory.
 More resources, more time experienced.
 Few resources, less time experienced.
 Click To Tweet

 The brain experiences time as a function of the amount of energy it takes to represent sensory information as neural impulses.
 The more energy required, the slower time is perceived.
 You can think of it as more information coming into your senses, more time you’ll feel it takes.
 Suddenly reduce that information, the moment will pass by very quickly.